 How do I get an Off-Campus Community Service Federal Work Study position?

-Students eligible for Federal Work Study may want to consider applying to be a Youth
+Students eligible for Federal Work Study may want to consider applying to be a Mentor

-Mentor with the America Reads program to receive funding while mentoring local youth.
+with the America Reads Youth Mentoring Program to receive funding while mentoring

-If there is another community need you are interested in addressing through your work
+local youth.
+If there is another community need you are interested in addressing through